lalatar/Miniball-TI-STAR-MB/README.md

-Miniball is added to TI-STAR + Miniball simulation
+Miniball library is added to TI-STAR + Miniball simulation

 *****************************************************************************